michelleful/code-blog/_posts/2014-08-28-kivy-and-ubuntu.markdown

 Now, when you connect the Android device via the USB cable, the Android filesystem should appear on Ubuntu.
-Just copy the `.apk` file created in the previous step to somewhere on the device.
+Just copy the `.apk` file created in the previous step, which will be in the `bin/` directory, to somewhere on the device.

 Lastly, open up the Easy Installer app on your Android device (I installed it from the Kindle App Store, for free).
 It will locate all `.apk` files